dynadude/kubernetes-namespaced-credentials-provider-plugin/docs/README.md

 }
 {% endhighlight %}

-or by passing the credentialId directly to the step requiring a credential:
+or by passing the credentialsId directly to the step requiring a credential:

 {% highlight groovy %}
 git credentialsId: 'another-test-usernamepass', url: 'https://github.com/foo/bar'